junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean walks into the kitchen in his favorite dead man's robe, rubbing his eyes while yawning.

-"Morning," Sam greets him from on top of a plate of spinach omelet, accompanied by daily news research on his laptop.
+"Morning," Sam greets him over a plate of spinach omelet, accompanied by loud tapping sound of typing, scrolling through the morning news and continuing with his research on the laptop.

 Cas is sipping a mug of hot coffee, held in both hands, fully concentrated.
 His hair is more ruffled than usual, probably from sleeping.
 Dean gets reminded again that Cas is still recovering from the grace extraction, which makes sleep a necessity and morning temper a fundamental feature.